-In this project, missing outcome and predictor values will be simply ignored for the analyses that only aim at illustrating the potential of the method to a statistical audience.
-On the contrary, for the real clinical application, they will be handled through multiple imputation by chained equations.
+In this project, missing outcome and predictor values will be handled through multiple imputation by chained equations.

 Project Timeline:

 We are currently working on the methodological developments and performing simulation studies to investigate the properties of our procedure in realistic settings.
 Analyzing the trial should be straightforward once they are in an analysis-ready format.
 Depending on the format of data provided, however, this could imply additional data management tasks.
 We however plan to have the analyses ready in 6 to 8 months.